iosdecal/ios-decal-lab2/README.md

 Now we have an action method that will be called any time a user taps one of the drum buttons.
 As of now, nothing will happen.
 Since we want a drum sound to be played each time a user taps a button, we'll need to add some code to this action method.

-Luckily for you, this code has been implemented already in `Drummer.swift`, so simply **add the following code to your function "drumButtonWasPressed".**

 	@IBAction func drumButtonWasPressed(_ sender: UIButton) {
-        currentDrumKit?.playDrumSound(forDrumWithTag: sender.tag)
-    }

-This line of code calls the method "playDrumSound" for the currently selected drum kit.
-Each drum button will play a different sound based off of the button's tag number, which is accessed using "sender.tag".
-(Open up `DrumKit.swift` if you want more information).
+           //TODO: play the drum sound corresponding to your button's tag }

-**Run your application and try pressing the drum buttons.
-Each button should play a different sound clip.** If all buttons play the same sound clip, make sure you set the "Tag" property for each button correctly in Part 2.
+**Once you've completed this step, each button should play a different sound clip.** If all buttons play the same sound clip, make sure you set the "Tag" property for each button correctly in Part 2.

 ### c.
 Adding Option to Switch between Drum Kits ###